dungeons-of-moria/umoria/README.md

 ## License Information

-Umoria is released under the [GNU General Public License v2.0](LICENSE).
+Umoria is released under the [GNU General Public License v3.0](LICENSE).

-In 2007 Ben Asselstine and Ben Shadwick started the [_free-moria_](http://free-moria.sourceforge.net/) project to re-license UMoria 5.5.2 under GPL v2 by obtaining permission from all the contributing authors.
-A year later, they finally succeeded in their goal and in late 2008 the Moria maintainer, David Grabiner, released Umoria 5.6 under a GPL v2 license.
+In 2007 Ben Asselstine and Ben Shadwick started the [_free-moria_](http://free-moria.sourceforge.net/) project to re-license UMoria 5.5.2 under GPL-2 by obtaining permission from all the contributing authors.
+A year later they succeeded in their goal and in late 2008 official maintainer David Grabiner released Umoria 5.6 under a GPL-3.0-or-later license.